Thomas Wormald: Career

+Death

-He died at Gomersal in Yorkshire, during a visit, on 28 December 1873, and is buried in Highgate Cemetery.
+He died at Gomersal in Yorkshire, during a visit, on 28 December 1873, and is buried on the western side of Highgate Cemetery.
 He married Frances Meacock in September 1828, and by her had eight children.

 Wormald was the last of the apprentices of John Abernethy, and at his death the last link was snapped which connected St. Bartholomew's Hospital with Hunterian surgery.
 As a teacher of surgical anatomy Wormald has seldom been surpassed; as a surgeon he was a perfect assistant, while his mechanical genius enabled him to excel in the manipulative parts of his art.
 His surgical teaching was strictly clinical.
 He was a pertinent and ready public speaker.

 Works

 Wormald published (with A. M. McWhinnie) A Series of Anatomical Sketches and Diagrams with Descriptions and References, London, 1838; reissued in 1843.
 These sketches are true to nature and are not overloaded with detail.